Francis Arthur Freeth: World War I

 At the outbreak of World War I, Freeth was in the Territorial Army, having joined in 1912, and spent six weeks in the trenches in France with the Cheshire Regiment as a major in early 1915, but was then sent back to Britain to continue his armaments research at Brunner Mond at the direction of Lord Moulton.
 Germany, at the start of the war, had an advantage over Britain in their ability to manufacture explosives inexpensively: they had pioneered mixing ammonium nitrate and TNT to create amatol, which was similar to pure TNT in effectiveness, and understood the Haber–Bosch process and applied it in plants to produce the necessary nitrogen compounds.

 First, Freeth was charged with finding a way to purify TNT from hot alcoholic solution.
 Freeth invented a vacuum cooling process; it was, however, very risky, and led to the Silvertown explosion on 19 January 1917, which killed 73 people.
 Writing in 1962, Freeth said that the process was "very dangerous"; a second, safer, process that he devised was implemented at Gadbrook and produced larger volumes of explosives.
 The Gadbrook plant almost suffered a similar disaster, but two courageous Brunner Mond employees put out the fire before the plant exploded.
 Freeth wrote that he would, on a monthly basis, remind the Silvertown plant of the risk that the plant would explode, but that it was deemed "worth the risk".

 Second was the investigation of new ways to produce ammonium nitrate.
 Freeth built upon his pre-war work and implemented two processes he had devised in 1909 at an industrial scale in plants at Lostock Gralam, Sandbach and a specialised factory in Swindon.
+Together with Herbert Edwin Cocksedge he got a patent on using salt metathesis reaction of sodium nitrate from Chilean saltpeter and ammonium sulfate made from coke gas followed by separating sodium sulfate and ammonium nitrate based on differences in their solubilities at different temperatures.

 For his work during the war, he was appointed an OBE in 1924.